 More and more people are using Zoom these days.
 It’s a fairly recent phenomenon, even though the actual launch of Zoom goes way back to 2011.
 So, for many, this cloud-based video calling and conferencing tool is still a bit of a mystery.

 Initially, businesses were the main Zoom users.
 They recognized its usefulness in staying in touch with remote team members and overseas clients through online meetings, and conference calls over long distances.

 Gradually Zoom is becoming a synonym for video conferences.
 Skype, on the other hand, seems to be heading towards a medieval hole of oblivion.

 Learn below more about this topic in this article created by our team at Amelia, the best booking plugin with Zoom integration.

 What You Need to Know About Zoom as a Host

 First of all, when using the basic version, Zoom is an easy-to-use free video calling app.
 The video and audio quality is of a high standard.
 You can share screens, audio, video, and files, and send text messages through the chat option.
 You, as the host, are in full command, unlike with Skype, for example.

 To join a Zoom meeting you don’t need to sign in to the app.
 But if you want to create a Zoom meeting, as the host, you do have to sign up for an account.
 This is what I will talk about: how to create a Zoom meeting for your online sessions.

-You need to follow these 4 steps before you can start, and there are 2 alternatives for the desktop version:
+You need to follow these 4 steps before you can start, and there are 2 alternatives for the desktop client:

 - Sign up